matterhorn-chat/matterhorn/README.md

 themeCustomizationFile: theme.ini
 ```

+This is known to work on `gnome-terminal` version `3.32.2`, VTE version `0.56.3`; it may work for you, too.
+Many terminal emulators do not support italics at all or without various hacks.
+Let us know what works for you!

 ## I enabled italicized text in my theme configuration.
 Why doesn't it work?

 Most terminfo files for typical terminal configurations do not